cheng-li/pyramid/phrase-count-plugin/README.md

 - run `./bin/elasticsearch-plugin install file:/path/target-file-name.zip`.
 The "file:" part is only needed for local zip package.

 ## Compatibility
-Should work for Elasticsearch 5.x
+Should work for Elasticsearch from 5.2.x to 5.4.x